pconrad-fb/markdown/markdown-dreams/docs/tools/tools-git-basics.md

 ### Staged too soon

 You edited the right file the right way, but then you added it to the staging area too hastily.
 You don't want to undo your changes to the file, but you would like to remove it from the next commit.
 This is one of the uses of `reset`.
-You can also use `reset` to do more drastic rollbacks&mdash;you can undo entire commits if you want.
+You can also use `reset` to do more drastic rollbacks&mdash;you can undo entire commits if needed.

 1. Make sure you're in the right directory.
 2. Use `git status` to check what branch you're on and what changes Git knows about.
 2. If necessary, switch to the correct branch.
 For example:
    ```
-   $ git checkout -b the-branch
+   $ git checkout the-branch
     Switched to branch 'the-branch'
    ```
 1. Use `git status` to see what files were accidentally modified.
 For example: